IN THE SPOTLIGHT: Urbanist & rebuilder of the Nation’s Capital

 Stay tuned for the details to be rolled out in the next month.

 As that is happening, Ollie and Kathy, his wife of some 45 years, will be busy on this and other fronts.
-They are returning to Bethesda, Maryland, where their principle home is.
+They are returning to Bethesda, Maryland, where their principal home is.
 He will continue to oversee all the other businesses under the Carr Company’s umbrella (there are six of them, soon to be seven), find time to exercise at least an hour a day, interact with family and friends, and spend time in Maine, where their summer home is.

 There are some other things about Ollie Carr that show the kind of man he is.